susanodii/Glasp/Glasp.md

 ## Table Of Contents

 - Introduction
-- What is Glaps
+- What is Glasp
-- Glaps Features
+- Glasp Features
 - How to install Glasp extension

 - How to highlight text on web pages using Glasp
 - Function of  different features on Glasp home page
-- How to share highlighted texts on Twitter, Linkedln, Facebook and Email.
+- How to share highlighted texts on Twitter, Linkedln, Facebook and Email

 - How to highlight video on YouTube using Glasp
 - Frequently asked questions